Joudes96/Pascal-RPC-Discord-Bot/README.md

 Feel free to add more functions using the RPC documentation above

 # Installation
-The bot doesn't require having an account or private keys on the wallet, as long as the wallet is running and accepting rpc requests.
+The bot doesn't require having an account or private keys in the wallet, as long as the wallet is running and accepting rpc requests.

 Works on both linux and windows nodes.